bvluong/slouch/README.md

 ![S](docs/images/slouch2.png)

-Slouch is a messaging web application inspired by Slack built using Ruby on Rails and React.
-It utilizes a PostgresSQL database, BCrypt for authentication, and Redux architecture to structure the data flow.
+Slouch is a messaging web application inspired by Slack built using Ruby on Rails on the backend.
+For the frontend, the application leverages React and Redux architecture to create responsive UX and decreased server requests by building a single page web application.
+It also utilizes a PostgresSQL database, BCrypt for authentication, and integrates Rails Action Jobs to serve as a backend queue enabling asynchronous broadcast of new messages.

 Live Site: [Slouch-App](www.slouch-app.com)